Login/Sign Up

 Luminosa Cream is not recommended for children below 12 years of age, as the safety and effectiveness were not established.

-Luminosa Cream is used to treat melasma (dark brown patch on skin).
+Luminosa Cream is used to treat melasma (dark brown patches on the skin).

 Yes, Luminosa Cream may increase the skin sensitivity to sunlight in the treated areas.
 Therefore, avoid or limit exposure to sunlight and sunlamps.
 You are advised to use sunscreen and wear protective clothing while going out to prevent sunburn.